defenseunicorns/leapfrogai/website/content/en/docs/local deploy guide/components.md

 ## Components

-### Sandbox Deployment

-[Tadpole](https://github.com/defenseunicorns/tadpole) serves as a straightforward method to set up LeapfrogAI for local use.
-Although **not suitable for production environments**, it aids users in understanding the different components of LeapfrogAI and their interactions.

-### Advanced LeapfrogAI Deployment

-The LeapfrogAI deployment guide is designed to guide advanced users through the process of deploying the latest production version of LeapfrogAI locally on Kubernetes.

 ### LeapfrogAI API

-LeapfrogAI offers an [API](https://github.com/defenseunicorns/leapfrogai-api) closely aligned with OpenAI's, facilitating seamless compatibility for tools developed with OpenAI/ChatGPT to operate seamlessly with a LeapfrogAI backend.
+LeapfrogAI offers an API closely aligned with OpenAI's, facilitating seamless compatibility for tools developed with OpenAI/ChatGPT to operate seamlessly with a LeapfrogAI backend.
 The LeapfrogAI API is a Python API that exposes LLM backends, via FastAPI and gRPC, in the OpenAI API specification.

 ### Backend